teaching-lab/stack-cs-activities/README.md

 * [Recursion with turtle graphics](activities/recursion-turtle-graphics/README.md) -- Interactive activity for understanding recursion by using turtle graphics in Python.
 * [Rubric of introductory programming skills](activities/rubric-introductory-programming-skills/README.md) -- A self-assessment of core skills at the beginning of an introductory programming course.
 * [Turtle graphics drawing](activities/turtle-graphics-drawing/README.md) -- A pen-and-paper drawing exercise that subsequently translates to code.

 * [Aktivity na rozdělení do dvojic](aktivity/ib111/deleni/README.md) -- (Translation from Czech in progress)
 * [Společné vytváření diagramu na tabuli](aktivity/spolecne-vytvareni-diagramu/README.md) -- (Translation from Czech in progress)
 * [Vyjímky v C\#](aktivity/vyjimky-c-sharp/README.md) -- (Translation from Czech in progress)

 ### Applied computing

-Networks, operating systems, information technology, and other practical aspects of computer science.
+Networks, operating systems, information technology, and other practical aspects of informatics and computer science.

 * [Network flow monitoring](activities/network-flow-monitoring/README.md) -- Understand and practice the concept of network traffic flows.